andrewstech/andrewstech.github.io/index.md

           Hibbert Home Tech was an Alexa skill I developed for a Youtuber named [Paul Hibbert](https://www.youtube.com/user/wolfsweb).
 This skill was
           around for around 2 years but left Alexa skill store after little use.
+          This skill was designed to stream the latest video of Paul hibbert to users amazon echo devices.
         align: left
         image: images/unnamed.jpg
         image_alt: Feature 3 placeholder image